lsst-dm/dmtn-037/index.rst

 Since optical telescopes have a finite bandwidth, this means that a point-like source along the direction towards zenith, possibly across multiple pixels.
 In :numref:`fig-max_dcr`, I calculate the absolute worst case DCR in each of the LSST bands by calculating the difference in refraction for two laser beams of light from the same position but each tuned to one of the extreme wavelengths of the filter.
 The DCR in this scenario is far more severe than a realistic source spectrum, but it illustrates how the effect will scale with wavelength and zenith angle.
-Please see `Appendix A: Refraction calculation`_ for details on the calculation of refraction used throughout this note.
+Please see `Appendix: Refraction calculation`_ for details on the calculation of refraction used throughout this note.

 .. figure:: /_static/refraction.gif
    :name: fig-atmos_refraction